omnibox-project/omnibox/readme.md

 - Validate config input for IP, memory and cpus
 - Ask if doctrine migrations should be migrated when settings up a new project with migrations
 - Don't just check if config exists, check validate its contents and generate a new if there are any errors
+- When choosing domain or path, list the default options and let the user pick one with a number or enter their own
+- Make OS independent, but keep support for parallels in OSX
+- Integrate vagrant share support.
+Add *.vagrantshare.com to the nginx conf and restart nginx.